RichieRob/PredictionPerpsDocs/docs/Technical/1 Ledger/LedgerTechinalDocs/SyntheticLiquidity/SyntheticLiquidityPrinciples.md

 netUSDCAllocation >= -layoffset - maxTilt

 ## Further Reading
 The synthetic principles are founding principles for the development of synthetic liquidity within the prediction perps ledger.
-For discussion about their implementation start with [**Synthetic Overview**][synthetic-overview]
+For discussion about their implementation start with [**Synthetic Overview**][synthetic-liquidity-overview]

 --8<-- "link-refs.md"